Irfan-MagnetismTech/bbts/Ticketing.md

 - When ticket is forward/backward/handover the status should be "Processing".

 - Ticket List

-- $notificationReceivers should avoid current auth user and should filter when member is used in forward.
+- $notificationReceivers should filter when teamMember is used in forward.

+- SWAL Toast just destroy the current toast when new thing is arrived rather than pushing element below each other.